-Victor Borge understood something that many guardians of high culture never do: reverence is not the only way to show love.
+Victor Borge understood something that many guardians of high culture never do: reverence can show love, but so can laughter.

 He did not parody art from outside it.
 He played from the inside out.